List of Classroom of the Elite characters: Class-D students (former)

 An unmotivated student who is very poor at communicating with others.
 His grades are intentionally average and he is very conscious of how he spends his points.
 It is revealed that he has the academic aptitude and true intellect to make it to the top class if he wanted to, but for some reason, he aimed to get into Class-D. It was mentioned by Chabashira Sensei that he intentionally got 50 out of 100 points for every subject on the entrance exam.
-Despite not exhibiting any kind of fitness regimen, he is incredibly well-built and is seen as very skilled in martial arts, such that he held his own in a fight against the Student Council President, and beat Kakeru Ryūen and three other very skilled fighters in C-class students all at once.
+Despite not exhibiting any kind of fitness regimen, he is incredibly well-built and is seen as very skilled in martial arts, such that he held his own in a fight against the Student Council President, and beat Kakeru Ryūen and three other very skilled fighters in Class-C all at once.
 He is also shown to be extremely intelligent as he comes up with various grand schemes that fool and use almost everyone in the school.
 In a flashback, it is shown that he was part of an experiment performed by an unknown organization which is owned by his father, in an unknown facility called the "White Room" that forced children to participate in an immense battery of tests designed to raise and train children into teens with almost superhuman-like capabilities and he's shown to be the only one who meets all the criteria.
 He prefers to stay in the background and use other people to implement his plans whenever necessary.
 He is considered an unreliable narrator due to his ambiguous way of narrating with conditional statements and omitting vital information.
 Later on, he begins dating Kei Karuizawa, whom he appears to have romantic feelings for.